Our Services > Lung Cancer Support Program

 Support Groups and Workshops

-On-going groups and workshops, including traditional and integrative approaches are open to the public.
-Groups are offered on weekly, monthly, and quarterly basis.
+We offer on-going groups and workshops on weekly, monthly and quarterly basis.
 Contact the Center for a current schedule.
 Here is a listing of frequently held groups.

 - Healing Through Art